openedx/openedx-events/docs/decisions/0004-external-event-bus-and-django-signal-events.rst

 1.1 Context
 ~~~~~~~~~~~

-It was previously decided to use Django signals for internal events (TODO provide link).
-We will be adding the ability to trigger external events using an Event Bus(TODO provide link to OEP).
-It needs to be decided how and where the external events will be triggered, and what relationship these have to the previously designed internal events.
+OpenedX services already use Django signals for internal events (`OEP-49: Django App Pattern <https://open-edx-proposals.readthedocs.io/en/latest/architectural-decisions/oep-0049-django-app-patterns.html#signals>`_).
+Additionally, we are adding the ability to trigger external events using an Event Bus(`OEP-52: Event Bus <https://github.com/openedx/open-edx-proposals/pull/233>`_).

+This ADR concerns decisions made during trial of event bus regarding how external events will be triggered, and how external event bus builds off of decisions made for internal events.

 This decision came out based on following conversations: